2009 Kentucky Wildcats football team: Georgia

 Kentucky entered the game not having won at Georgia since 1977.
 Kentucky jumped out to a 6–0 lead on a 20-yard touchdown pass from Morgan Newton to Derrick Locke (the conversion failed) but Georgia held a 20–6 lead at halftime.

 In the third quarter, Randall Cobb scored on a 12-yard touchdown run and LaRod King caught a 21-yard touchdown pass from Newton to draw Kentucky to within 27–20.
 Kentucky shut out Georgia in the fourth quarter and scored two touchdowns on Derrick Locke's 60-yard pass reception from Newton and Cobb's 1-yard run to give Kentucky the 34–27 win.
 Newton finished with 137 yards and 3 touchdowns passing, completing 9 of 17 attempts.
 Locke had 80 yards rushing and 2 receptions for 80 yards and two touchdowns.
 Cobb had 40 yards and 2 touchdowns rushing and one reception for 19 yards.

 The Kentucky defense played a huge role in securing the victory late in the game.
 Kentucky defensive lineman Shane McCord intercepted a Georgia pass with just under ten minutes remaining in the game.
 With five and a half minutes left in the game a Georgia quarterback and running back fumbled an exchange at the Kentucky 2-yard line and Kentucky linebacker Danny Trevathan recovered.
 Kentucky had to punt but linebacker Sam Maxwell intercepted a Georgia pass with 1:45 remaining to seal the win.

-As of 2021, this is the last time Kentucky defeated Georgia.